flutter/website/src/content/release/breaking-changes/default-systemuimode-edge-to-edge.md

 </manifest>
 ```

-To migrate this style, find where it is defined in
+Find where this style is defined in
 `your_app/android/app/src/main/res/values/styles.xml`.
-There, add the
-following attribute to the style:
+There, add the following attribute to the style:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>